 Advantages: theoretically grounded, interpretable per-document topic mixtures, well-studied, cheap to train and serve compared to embedding-based methods, mature library support.

-When LDA still earns its keep
+When LDA is still appropriate

 When LDA fails, the next steps are: NMF (for cleaner topics on short/noisy text), BERTopic (for semantic similarity), or ETM (for large vocabularies with rare words).